 In diabetes mellitus, many organ systems are affected, arteries and nerves included.
 So the person may get injured easily.
 The problem is the injured area does not heal easily as the blood is rich in glucose and this promotes bacterial growth.
 The result is a fast spread of infection up to the limb and the part dies.
 So, the obvious solution seems to be containment of the infection by separating the dead part.

 Indian Journal for Research in Homeopathy published an article on the same subject projecting the usefulness of homoeopathy in saving limbs in gangrene cases.
-This article aims at showing you that classical homoeopathy when an applied right is a solution to most of today's health care needs sometimes even those which are apparently without a solution.
+This article aims at showing you that classical homoeopathy, when applied right is a solution to most of today's health care needs.
+Sometimes even those which are apparently without a solution.
 All you have to do is ask.